-Michael Jackson Songs, Sold To Sony, Trigger Paul McCartney Lawsuit
+Michael Jackson Songs Sold To Sony, Triggers Paul McCartney Lawsuit

 The copyright law in question that Paul McCartney hopes to use to his advantage is the U.S. Copyright Act of 1976.
 In the legal language of the law, it states that songwriters that wrote songs before 1978 can regain the rights to their songs after 56 years.
 For songwriters that published after 1978, that copyright expires after 35 years.

 The tricky part with Paul McCartney’s lawsuit for the songs Michael Jackson owned is reclaiming ownership.
-For example, before the 56 year mark arrives, the original songwriter will need to file paperwork with the U.S. Copyright Office.
+For example, before the 56-year mark arrives, the original songwriter will need to file paperwork with the U.S. Copyright Office.

 If deadlines are not met correctly, Paul McCartney will need to wait another five years before re-filing for the rights to his own music published between 1962 and 1964.